Meet Our Team

 Owner / Director of Preschool & Lower Intensive Programming

 With a specialty in preschool movement principles, Deena really excels with the little ones.
-Through her boundless energy and kindness she passes on the love of dance and gives them a great foundation to move forward in the performing arts in whatever direction they may pursue.
+Through her boundless energy and kindness she passes on the love of dance, fosters confidence, and gives them a great foundation to move forward in the performing arts in whatever direction they may pursue.